gyorilab/adeft/CONTRIBUTING.md

 as for instance `logger = logging.getLogger(__name__)` and then use the appropriate level of logging (typically debug, info, warning or error) with the logger object to print messages.
-The configuration of the logging format is uniform across INDRA without further configuration needed for each individual logger instance.
+The configuration of the logging format is uniform across Adeft without further configuration needed for each individual logger instance.
 In addition, by using `__name__` to instantiate the logger, the hierarchy of logger objects across the module is maintained making it easier to control logging at various levels.
 Loggers not using